gemeenteshertogenbosch/verzoekregistratiecomponent/DESIGN.md

 __Regex Contains__

 __Like___
-The like filters is used to search for enities with the traditional sql LIKE operator.
+The like filters is used to search for entities with the traditional sql LIKE operator.
 If the pattern does not contain percentage signs or underscores, then the pattern only represents the string itself, in this case LIKE acts like the equals operator.
 An underscore (_) in a pattern stands for (matches) any single character; a percentage sign (%) matches any sequence of zero or more characters.

 Some examples: